 This is guff.
 My Corbyn does not – and cannot – explain how the ‘super-rich’ will be able to push anything through parliament (particularly this one).
 We can debate the pros and cons of bolder measures to liberalise the economy, lighten the burdens of tax and regulations, and increase consumer choice, including in the NHS.
 But there is simply no majority for the more sweeping changes that Mr Corbyn would have us fear, nor is there likely to be one any time soon.
 It’s yet another ‘disaster capitalism’ myth to claim that Brexit will give any UK government a free hand to do whatever it likes.

 We’re just left with vague accusations and mudslinging in the hope that some might stick.
 Byline has doubled down by suggesting that ‘Boris Johnson’s decision-making could be swayed by his reliance on financial institutions and hedge funds for donations.’
-Oddly though, they then deny that they are suggesting that the donors themselves are motivated by the prospect of personal financial gain.
-This is obviously inconsistent.
+Or it might not.
+We really are none the wiser.

 What’s more, you could make the same insinuations of bad faith against almost anybody.
-Remain-supporting politicians have also been backed by financiers.
+Remain-supporting politicians have also been backed by financiers, including hedge fund managers.
 Why does this not create a ‘conflict of interest’ too?
 Labour is dependent on money from trade unions.
 The CBI gets most of its money from big business.
 Recent Brexit work by the National Institute of Economic and Social Research (NIESR) has been funded by the Peoples Vote campaign.
 I could go on.

 In reality, most people – even politicians – take a particular view because they genuinely believe in it.
 That’s true on all sides of the Brexit debate too.
 Others might then support them, including financially, because they agree with that view, but it’s crucial to get the direction of causation the right way around.
 Would you argue, for example, that Molly Scott Cato only backs Green causes because it earns her an MEP’s salary?
 Again, of course not.